haberdashPI/vscode-master-key/notes.md

         - [ ] configEdit.ux.mts
             - [ ] can create editable copy
             - [ ] can copy user config

-2. eliminate/cleanup functionality I don't have good coverage for (e.g. binding loading/activation need not be quite so elaborate, I don't need to auto load the install extension or documentation, I can just make buttons for these options in the notification about activating keybindings)
-3. Refactor parsing to rust
-    a. in this early phase, we don't worry too much about providing detailed error messages (if there are easy things to do here we can do them, but no UX work, etc...)
-4. Review documentation
+6. Review documentation
-5. Release version 0.4
+7. Release version 0.4
-6. Migration of selection utilities to the same build and test setup
+8. Migration of selection utilities to the same build and test setup
-7. Generate detailed error reports for keybinding files and get them to show up in VSCode's problem window / linting underlines
+9. Generate detailed error reports for keybinding files and get them to show up in VSCode's problem window / linting underlines
-8. Translate selection utility tests to new build setup
+10. Translate selection utility tests to new build setup
-9. Get CI working for all tests in selection utilities
+11. Get CI working for all tests in selection utilities
-10. continue the quest for better test coverage
+12. continue the quest for better test coverage

 \u001b[32m✔\u001b[39m Found existing install in /home/runner/work/vscode-master-key/vscode-master-key/.vscode-test/vscode-linux-x64-insiders\n